Agastya18/godo/README.md

 If you encounter any issues:

-1. Ensure your `.godo.env` file is correctly set up in your home directory.
+1. Ensure your `.env` file is correctly set up in your home directory.
 2. Check that you have the necessary permissions to execute the `godo` command.
 3. Verify that your Gemini API key is valid and has the necessary permissions.